- Apply through ERAS (Due Nov 1st)

 - Be aware that if you apply to the online degree program, you are not automatically accepted into the on-campus program.
 The on-campus degree program is the one that is required for this Preventive Medicine Residency.

-- Also, provide an original official medical school transcript directly from the school.
+- Provide an original official medical school transcript directly from the school.
 (Due within 2 weeks of offer of residency.)
 Scans, emails, and ERAS transcripts are not sufficient substitutes.

 Program Coordinator, Preventive Medicine Residency